Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#Using-NetCDF_002d4_002e0-with-the-Classic-and-64_002dbit-Offset-Formats "Previous section in reading order")]   [[\>](#Using-NetCDF_002d4_002e0-with-the-Classic-Model "Next section in reading order")]       [[\<\<](#NetCDF-3-Transition-Guide "Beginning of this chapter or previous chapter")]   [[Up](#NetCDF-3-Transition-Guide "Up section")]   [[\>\>](#NetCDF-2-C-Transition-Guide "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ---------------------------------------------------------------------------------------------------------------------- ------------------------------------------------------------------------------------------ --- -------------------------------------------------------------------------------------- ------------------------------------------------- ------------------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-B.6 Creating a NetCDF-4/HDF5 File {.section}
+B.6 Creating a NetCDF-4/HDF5 File
 ---------------------------------

 The extra features of netCDF-4 can only be accessed by adding the